-Today, we’re looking at what dangers your young ones might be exposed to online and how you can keep them safe as they enjoy everything the internet has to offer.
+Today, we’re looking at what dangers our young ones might face in the online world and how you can ensure that the whole experience is safe and enjoyable.

 Why kids and teens need protection online

-Cyberbullying, inappropriate content, social media overuse, online predators, and online scams targeted at children are just a handful of risks that children might face almost every single time they go online.
-Unfortunately, kids and teens tend to lack the mental fortitude required to stay safe online.
-So, it’s up to the parents to provide the necessary tools and information to help them navigate the online life safely.
-Without further ado, let’s jump in and see how you can help your children.
+The threats are real and varied.
+Cyberbullying, inappropriate content, social media overuse, online predators, and scams targeted at children are just a handful of risks that children might face almost every single time they go online, and that’s just the tip of the iceberg.
+So, it’s up to the parents to provide the necessary tools and information to help kids navigate online life safely.

 Tips to keep your children safe online